 - 2. Composition The Committee is composed of no fewer than three members.
-Each of the Committee members is "financially literate" within the meaning of Regulation 52-110 respecting Audit Committees. - 3.
+Each of the Committee members is "financially literate" within the meaning of Regulation 52-110 respecting Audit Committees or is able to become financially literate within a reasonable period of time following his appointment to the Committee. - 3.
 Eligibility A majority of the members of the Committee consists of directors who are not affiliated with the Bank in accordance with the Bank Act (the "Act"). - 4.
 Independence Each of the members of the Committee is independent as defined by the Canadian Securities Administrators. - 5.
 Guests The Chairman of the Board can attend each of the meetings of the Committee, as a guest.
 The Committee may invite any other person it deems necessary or desirable to attend all or part of the meetings of the Committee.